Youngstown Air Reserve Station

 Youngstown Air Reserve Station (sometimes abbreviated as YARS) (IATA: YNG, ICAO: KYNG) is a military facility located in Vienna Township, Trumbull County, Ohio, 11 miles north of Youngstown and 10 miles east of Warren in the United States.
 The installation is located at Youngstown–Warren Regional Airport.
 The host wing for the installation is the 910th Airlift Wing (910 AW), an Air Force Reserve Command unit operationally gained by the Air Mobility Command.

 Mission

 Youngstown ARS is located at the Youngstown–Warren Regional Airport.
-Its primary mission is to serve as home of the 910 AW, and its eight C-130H Hercules aircraft operated by one C-130 squadron.
-The 910 AW is a unique organization in the Air Force in that a portion of the wing's mission is devoted to the Department of Defense's only fixed-wing aerial spray mission.
+Its primary mission is to serve as home of the 910 AW and its eight C-130J Hercules aircraft, operated by one C-130 squadron.
+The 910 AW is a unique organization in the U.S. Air Force Reserve in that a portion of the wing's mission is devoted to the Department of Defense's only fixed-wing aerial spray mission.

-As of 2022, these aircraft will be replaced by C-130J Hercules after an eight-year effort to do so.

 Staffing

 The 910 AW has nearly 1,450 military personnel – around 300 air reserve technician (ART) personnel, augmented by roughly 1,150 "traditional" part-time Air Force reservists - and 150 full-time civilians.
 The installation also hosts a Navy Operational Support Center and a collocated Marine Corps Reserve Center that are home to Navy and Marine Corps reservists.